fbpx

 There’s nothing wrong with wanting to earn money, get attention, or change the world.

-But potential results shouldn’t dictate the ideas we pursue.
+But potential results shouldn’t dictate the ideas you pursue.

-The majority of time we spend on an idea will be spent on the work, so we need to be more drawn to that than the results.
+The majority of time you spend on an idea will be spent on the work, so you need to be more drawn to that than the results.

 Once upon a time I wanted to become a screenwriter.